zhongmiao-org/intercept-wave/README.md

 </div>

 <!-- Plugin description -->
+## Plugin Introduction

-A powerful IntelliJ IDEA plugin that combines the proxy and interception capabilities similar to **Nginx** and **Charles**, designed specifically for local development environments.
-It intelligently intercepts HTTP requests, either returning custom mock data or acting as a proxy server to forward real requests to the original server with full HTTP headers.
+Intercept Wave is a powerful IntelliJ IDEA plugin that integrates proxy and interception capabilities similar to **Nginx** and **Charles**, designed specifically for local development environments.
+It can intelligently intercept HTTP requests, either returning custom mock data or acting as a proxy server to forward real requests to the original server.

+### ✨ v2.0 New Features: Multi-Service Proxy

+- 📑 **Tab-based Interface**: Manage multiple proxy configuration groups in separate tabs
+- 🚀 **Multiple Proxy Groups**: Run multiple mock services simultaneously, each on its own port
+- 🏗️ **Microservices Ready**: Perfect for microservices architecture (e.g., user service on port 8888, order service on port 8889)
+- 🔄 **Quick Switching**: Easily switch and manage different service configurations via tabs
+- 🌍 **Multi-Environment**: Effortlessly manage dev, test, staging, and other environments

 ### Core Capabilities